-Who is the designated and regulatory authority that provides the NWFF&M Certification in Ohio?
+Who is the designated authority of NWFF&M in Ohio?

-How can interested parties participate in the NWFF&M program?
+How can I participate in the NWFF&M program?

 Only Board approved Active or Limited members of OSIA may participate in the program.
 Applicants are required to complete a new membership form, provide references, submit to a facility and equipment site inspection, secure a majority vote of the OSIA Board of Directors, and pay an annual membership fee before they can participate in the program.
 OSIA only seeks participants who are adequately equipped, knowledgeable, financially sound, quality minded, ethical and willing to conform to regulatory and communication requirements that are indicative of their ability to produce a quality product that meets the program and end users requirements.
 OSIA is certifying both the applicant’s honesty and the final mulch product.
 Interested parties should contact OSIA and request information and membership forms regarding this program.